Devsh-Graphics-Programming/Nabla/README.md

 [TODO]:
 - Cancellable Future based Async I/O
 - Virtual File System (archive mounting, our alternative to #embed, everything is referenced by absolute - path)
+- IUtiltities  Using Fixed-sized staging memory for easier cpu-gpu transfers? format promotion?
 ----

-### 🧩 Asset Manager
+### 🧩 Asset System
-Nabla’s Asset Manager efficiently loads assets while tracking dependencies using a Directed Acyclic Graph (DAG).
-Assets are loaded in the correct order, avoids redundant allocations, and simplifies resource management.
+The asset system in Nabla maintains a 1:1 mapping between CPU and GPU representations, where every CPU asset has a direct GPU counterpart.
+The system also allows for coordination between loaders—for instance, the OBJ loader can trigger the MTL loader, and the MTL loader in turn invokes image loaders, ensuring smooth asset dependency management.

 ### 🧩 Asset Converter (CPU to GPU)
-The Asset Converter transforms CPU objects (asset::IAsset) into GPU objects (video::IBackendObject) while eliminating duplicates.
+The Asset Converter transforms CPU objects (`asset::IAsset`) into GPU objects (`video::IBackendObject`) while eliminating duplicates with Merkle Trees.
 Instead of relying on pointer comparisons, it hashes asset contents to detect and reuse identical GPU objects.

 ### 🧩 Unit-Tested BxDFs for Physically Based Rendering
 A statically polymorphic library for defining Bidirectional Scattering Distribution Functions (BxDFs) in HLSL and C++.
 Each BxDF is rigorously unit-tested in C++ as well as HLSL.
 This is part of Nabla’s HLSL-C++ compatible library.